Luther Biggs: Early career

+World Championship Wrestling (1996-1997, 1999)

 Although he had appeared in WCW several years before as "Big Sexy" Luther Biggs losing a match to Ice Train on WCW Saturday Night on December 14 and WCW Pro on December 29, 1996, he was later introduced by wrestler turned manager Coach Buzz Stern (who had previously wrestled as Glacier) as his new "protege" during WCW Thunder selecting him as part of his "Winners Club" on September 2, 1999.

 After appearing in subsequent vignettes as a somewhat clumsy varsity wrestler training with Stern, he made his debut on WCW Thunder losing to Bobby Eaton on September 30.
 After losing to Eaton, Stern attacked Eaton applying a full nelson hold on Eaton and then applying the hold on Biggs.

 Regularly appearing on WCW Thunder and WCW Worldwide, while he continued to lose to mid-card wrestlers such as Meng, he also had some success while on WCW Worldwide and WCW Saturday Night against the Blacktop Bully on October 23 although his victory was due only to his manager's interference.
 He was released along with Stern and many other WCW wrestlers at the end of 1999.